NeuroHex: A Brain-Inspired Hex Coordinate System to Enable Highly Computationally-Efficient World Models for Continuous Online-Adaptive Learning: NeuroHex: Computationally Efficient Hexagonal Coordinates Systems

 \subsection{NeuroHex Shape Library}

 With the concepts of location and direction established, we can transform the hex coordinate system into a canvas decorated with "shapes" composed of hex coordinates labeled with various features, similar to rasterization.
 Drawing shapes in NeuroHex is equivalent to determining whether a given coordinate lies within a defined boundary.
 The process can be reduced to repeated assessments of a point's position relative to a directed line segment, known as \textit{orientation predicate} in computational geometry.
-We classify NeuroHex shapes into three categories: \textit{Foundational}, \textit{Simple}, and \textit{Complex}, illustrated in Figure \ref{fig:Basic_Shapes}.